Soviet Union national rugby union team: Soviet tour to England

 In September, the USSR were guests of the RFU and played the Combined London Old Boys at Croxley Green (OMTs' ground) before meeting an England XV in a World Cup warm-up game on September 7, 1991 at Twickenham where they lost 53–0 to a full-strength non-cap XV side led by Will Carling.

 Final games as CIS

 Their last representative matches as a united Soviet side were during the 1991–92 season.
 A team labelled "CIS" fulfilled their remaining FIRA Championship fixtures against Italy, Spain, Romania and France A.

 Russia has competed as a separate entity at the international level since 1992.

 Notable players

 200 Soviet players became Masters of Sport.
-Three notable ones are:
+Two notable ones are: